google/bigwheels/docs/building_and_running.md

 To request a specific API, flags can be passed to Cmake:
  - `PPX_D3D12`: DirectX 12 support.
- - `PPX_D3D11`: DirectX 11 support.
  - `PPX_VULKAN`: Vulkan support.

 All targets require DXC.
-Additionally, DirectX 11 and DirectX 12 require FXC.
+Additionally, DirectX 12 requires FXC.

 ## DXC
 The build system will look for `dxc.exe` or `dxc` in the Vulkan SDK bin directory.